secretstartups/handbook/readmes/mike-lockhart/index.html.md

 ## Strengths

  * People ask me strange technical questions, because I know obscure things about computers and internets
- * I've worked in the customer-facing support role for a long time and understand the sub-value "assume good intent"
+ * I've worked in the customer-facing support role all my career, and understand the sub-value "assume good intent" as well as keeping timely updates for customers
+ * Not affraid to admit when I don't know something, but I will find it out or ask for help from someone who does know
  * Approach difficult conversations with humility and empathy
  * I will have your back, even if I don't have the skills.
 At the very least, I make a good "rubber duck"/"sounding board".
 No idea is too crazy, though we may both laugh about it afterwards